 Step 3 – Run a Sample

 There are a number of sample applications you can use to learn about the Streaming Analytics service.
-Please run one or more of the samples below that most closely match your intended use of Streaming Analytics service in Bluemix.
+Please run one or more of the samples below that most closely match your intended use of the Streaming Analytics service in Bluemix.